Does Cinnamon Come From a Tree? Complete Guide to Cinnamon Sources and Types

 • Cinnamomum cassia – commonly known as cassia cinnamon

 Both species belong to the laurel family and produce aromatic bark that can be dried and used as a spice.
-However, their flavor, appearance, and health profiles differ quite a bit — but more on that later.
+However, their flavor, appearance, and health profiles differ significantly.

 Close-up of peeled cinnamon bark